-They're a perfect balance of protein, vitamins and minerals, with a very low calorie count.
+Eggs are a perfect balance of protein, vitamins and minerals, with a very low calorie count.

 The technical name for egg white is 'albumen'.

-They're made up of about 85% water and 15% protein.
+Egg whites are made up of about 85% water and 15% protein.

-In a fresh egg from a chicken with free access to pasture, the white will be clear with a firmer, thicker layer closest to the yolk and a thinner layer on the outside.
+In a fresh egg from a chicken with free access to foraging in pasture, the white will be clear with a firmer, thicker layer closest to the yolk and a thinner layer on the outside.

 Children are the most likely candidates for egg allergies and are usually allergic to the proteins in the white.
 68% outgrow the allergy by the age of sixteen .